-Data / Parameter: EF {b,CO2} Unit: kg CO 2 /TJ Description: CO2 emission factor arising from use of fuels (wood or wood equivalents) in baseline scenario Source data IPCC defaults Value(s) applied: 112,000 Choice of data Deemed valid by GS VER Methodology or 2006 IPCC Guidelines for National Greenhouse Gas Inventories Measurement methods and procedures Purpose of data Baseline emission calculations.
-Additional comments When EF is in units of tCO2/t_fuel, NCV term will be removed from emission calculations.
+Data / Parameter: EF {b,CO2} Unit: tCO 2 /TJ Description: CO 2 emission factor arising from use of fuels (wood or wood equivalents) in baseline scenario Source data IPCC defaults Value(s) applied: 173.085 Choice of data Deemed valid by applied GS VER Methodology, or 2006 IPCC Guidelines for National Greenhouse Gas Inventories, and Measurement project scenario specific calculations. methods and The consolidated GHG database for the informal charcoal sector (Table procedures 6A of "Emissions of greenhouse gases and other airborne pollutants from charcoal making in Kenya and Brazil, David M. Pennise, Kirk R. Smith, Environmental Health Sciences, University of California, Berkeley, California.
+Journal of Geophysical Research Vol 106 October 27 2001".), Please refer the ER sheet for detailed calculation of the parameter Purpose of data Baseline emission calculations.
+Additional comments When EF is in units of tCO 2 /t_fuel, NCV term will be removed from emission calculations.
 Term can include a combination of emission factors from fuel production, transport, and use.
-Measuring emission factors from stove technologies is costly and difficult to do accurately.
+Management of the state of the Measuring emission factors from stove technologies is costly and difficult to do accurately.
 Lacking measurable emission factors from the project technologies, PP applies default IPCC emission values.

-Data / Parameter: EF {b,nonCO2} Unit: kg CO2e/TJ
+Data / Parameter: EF {b,nonCO2}

-Description: Non-CO2 emission factor arising from use of fuels (wood and wood equivalents) in baseline scenario Source data IPCC 2006 Guidelines for National Greenhouse Gas Inventories IPCC 2007 4 th Assessment report Value(s) applied: 33,952.5 Choice of data or Deemed valid by GS VER Methodology Measurement methods and procedures Purpose of data Baseline emission calculations.
-Additional comments Term can include a combination of emission factors from fuel production, transport, and use.
-Measuring emission factors from stove technologies is costly and difficult to do accurately.
-Lacking measurable emission factors from the project technologies, PP applies default IPCC emission values.
+Unit: tCO 2 /TJ

+Description: Non-CO 2 emission factor arising from use of fuels (wood and wood

+equivalents) in baseline scenario

+Source data IPCC 2006 Guidelines for National Greenhouse Gas Inventories

+IPCC 2007 4 th Assessment report

+Value(s) applied: 9.88

+Choice of data or Deemed valid by GS VER Methodology

+Measurement

+methods and

+procedures

+Purpose of data Baseline emission calculations.

+Additional comments Term can include a combination of emission factors from fuel production,

+transport, and use.

+Measuring emission factors from stove technologies is costly and difficult

+to do accurately.
+Lacking measurable emission factors from the project

+technologies, PP applies default IPCC emission values.

-Data / Parameter: EF {p,CO2} Unit: kg CO2/TJ Description: CO2 emission factor arising from use of fuels (wood and wood equivalents) in project scenario Source data IPCC 2006 Guidelines for National Greenhouse gas Inventories Value(s) applied: 112,000 Choice of data or Deemed valid by GS VER Methodology Measurement methods and procedures Purpose of data Project emission calculations.
-Additional comments When EF is in units of tCO2/t_fuel, NCV term will be removed from emission calculations.
+Data / Parameter: EF {p,CO2} Unit: tCO 2 /TJ Description: CO 2 emission factor arising from use of fuels (wood and wood equivalents) in project scenario Source data IPCC 2006 Guidelines for National Greenhouse gas Inventories The consolidated GHG database for the informal charcoal sector (Table 6A of "Emissions of greenhouse gases and other airborne pollutants from charcoal making in Kenya and Brazil, David M. Pennise, Kirk R. Smith, Environmental Health Sciences, University of California, Berkeley, California.
+Journal of Geophysical Research Vol 106 October 27 2001".), Value(s) applied: 173.085 Choice of data or Deemed valid by applied GS VER Methodology Measurement 2006 IPCC Guidelines for National Greenhouse Gas Inventories methods and Please refer the ER sheet for detailed calculation of the parameter procedures Purpose of data Project emission calculations.
+Additional comments When EF is in units of tCO 2 /t_fuel, NCV term will be removed from emission calculations.
 Term can include a combination of emission factors from fuel production, transport, and use.
 Measuring emission factors from stove technologies is costly and difficult to do accurately.
 Lacking measurable emission factors from the project technologies, PP applies default IPCC emission values.